cwelt/C-Order-Statistic-Reb-Black-Tree-Implementation/README.md

 # Bank-account-management-with-OS-RB-TREE

 ## Description
-The goal of this project is managing a dynamic set of in-memory bank accounts :moneybag: proficiently as possible (by run-time means, as a factor of set size, i.e., the amount of bank accounts in the set).
+The goal of this C project is managing a dynamic set of in-memory bank accounts :moneybag: proficiently as possible (by run-time means, as a factor of set size, i.e., the amount of bank accounts in the set).
 Managment of the dynamic set includes supporting the basic dictionary CRUD operations and additional custom queries, such as finding maximum account in the set & finding all accounts which contain a negative balance.